-Live virtual interviews are two-way interactions conducted online in real time using virtual meeting or video conferencing software, like Skype, Zoom or GoToMeeting.
+Live Zoom interviews are two-way interactions conducted online in real-time using virtual meeting or video conferencing software, like Zoom.
 These are usually scheduled by an employer and may involve more than one person interviewing a candidate (called a panel interview).

-Regardless of whether it’s an On-Demand or Live, there are some things to keep in mind before your virtual interview.
+Regardless of whether it’s a recorded or Zoom interview, there are some things to keep in mind before your interview.

-First, you want to make sure your space and technology is interview-ready.
+First, you want to make sure your space and technology are interview ready.
 Technology can be finicky, so test and troubleshoot before your interview.
-Each platform works a little differently, so familiarize yourself with whatever software you’ll be interviewing on – and, for Pete’s sake, choose a professional screen name that will be easy for the interviewer to recognize.
+Each platform works a little differently, so familiarize yourself with the software you’ll be using for your interview – and, for Pete’s sake, choose a professional screen name that will be easy for the interviewer to recognize.
 Make sure that your microphone and speakers are working and that your internet connection supports high-quality live video.
 And, finally, schedule a test call with a friend or family member (bonus if they can conduct a mock interview in the process).

 Finally, conduct your virtual interview as if you are talking to the interviewer in their office.
-The same interview techniques and etiquette applies to video interviews.
+The same interview techniques and etiquette apply to video interviews.

-- Every action reflects on you: First impression matter.
+Every action reflects on you: First impressions matter.

 We’re Here to Help!

-If you want to learn more about navigating this new virtual world of job-hunting, the Goodwill Workforce Connection Centers are an excellent resource for resume writing and interview coaching.
-And don’t forget to check the Goodwill Workforce Connection Centers Facebook page for live presentations on LinkedIn and The New Virtual World of Interviews.
+If you want to learn more about navigating this new virtual world of job-hunting during your job search and want to prepare for a good interview, the Goodwill Workforce Connection Centers are an excellent resource for resume writing and interview coaching.